TK-data/BilparkApp/README.md

 ### Containers/modules

 #### Login
-Is put together by LoginScreen and LoginForm\* which give the user the possibility to log into the application.
+Is put together by LoginScreen and LoginForm which give the user the possibility to log into the application.
 #### UserRegister
-Is put together by UserRegisterScreen and UserRegisterForm\*  which give the user the possibility to register into the application.
+Is put together by UserRegisterScreen and UserRegisterForm  which give the user the possibility to register into the application.
 #### Menu
 Is put together by MenuScreen, MenuBox, ProfileButton, Slide1 and Slide2.
 You will be able to navigate to all functionality from the Menu.
 #### DamageReport
 Is put together by DamageReportScreen and DamageReportForm\*.
 The user can register damage on it's vehicle from this component.
 #### FuelDay
-Is put together by FuelDayScreen and FuelDayForm\*.
+Is put together by FuelDayScreen and FuelDayForm.
 The user can change when it wants notification about when to refill from this component.
 #### FuelDayModal
 FuelSetNotificationScreen will tell the user how much he/she can save by refueling on specific days.
 #### FuelRefill